James M. Aton was born in Louisville, Kentucky in 1949 and was

 first in 1989-90 at Gadjah Mada University in Yogyakarta, Indonesia,

 and second in 1997-98 at Sichuan University in Chengdu, Peoples

 Republic of China.

-Aton is the father of Jennifer Wilks Aton, a registered dietician for IHC in Salt Lake City.
+Aton is the father of Jennifer Wilks Aton, a registered dietician at Seattle Children's Hospital.
 He is an avid river runner, skier, hiker, and backpacker.